SHELDON COAT of ARMS

 SHELDON COAT OF ARMS DERBYSHIRE

 The first usage of a SHELDON COAT of arms by a member of the Derbyshire branch is that of Rev. Gilbert SHELDON (1598-1677) who rose to be Archbishop of Canterbury.
 Gilbert was granted a COA about 1660.
 The Sheldonian Theatre in Oxford was built through his generosity and dedicated by him in 1669.
 I would surmise that at this time he believed that the Derbyshire and Warwickshire SHELDONs were related and his is fashioned of a style similar to the latter.
 Instead of a fesse separating the Sheldrakes there are Sheldrakes on a chevron.
-There is also a rose in the upper right hand corner, perhpas suggesting the WHite Rose of York.
+There is also a rose in the upper right hand corner, perhaps suggesting the White Rose of York.
 More of his arms can be found in the University of Toronto Library Bindings here and his COA is visible in this drawing of him.
 Only direct descendants are entitled to use these arms and as yet I can find no issue for him.

 Kelly Wheaton Copyright.
 All Rights Reserved.